foxonom/core/docs/Headzoo-Core-ErrorHandler.md

      include("templates/dev_error.php");
 });

-$handler->handle();
+$handler->handle(ENVIRONMENT);
 ```

-We pass the currently running environment to the ErrorHandler constructor, and then define
+We pass the currently running environment to the ErrorHandler::handle() method.
+When an error is
-callbacks for the various environments our site runs under.
-Change the ENVIRONMENT constant,
-and the way the error is handled changes with it.
+trapped, the callback set for that environment will be called.

 There are many more options for dealing with how errors are handled, and which errors are
 handled.
 See the API documentation for more information.